arvidn/libtorrent/docs/manual.rst

 If this is ``false``, libtorrent attempts to use each peer connection to its max, by always requesting something, even if it means requesting something that has been requested from another peer already.

+if ``broadcast_lsd`` is set to true, the local peer discovery (or Local Service Discovery) will not only use IP multicast, but also broadcast its messages.
+This can be useful when running on networks that don't support multicast.
+It's off by default since it's inefficient.

 pe_settings
 ===========